 Active hairs on your scalp are always growing.
 Studies have shown that the hair grows at a rate of 0.3 to 0.4 mm per day or about half an inch.
 This means on average a hair in your head grows about six inches in a year.
-This can however, vary from person to person, depending on his genes, general health, hair care regimen and lifestyle.
-But all the hairs on your head are never in growing phase.
+This can, however, vary from person to person, depending on his genes, general health, hair care regimen, and lifestyle.
+But all the hairs on your head are never in the growing phase.
 At any given time a random number of your hairs will be in one of the following growth and shedding stages:

-Anagen is the active phase of the growth cycle in which the cells in the roots of your hairs divide rapidly, resulting in formation of new hairs.
+Anagen is the active phase of the growth cycle in which the cells in the roots of your hairs divide rapidly, resulting in the formation of new hairs.
 When a new hair is formed, it pushes the club hair out of the scalp skin and thus finally starts its growth.
-A hair in anagen phase grows at a rate of about one centimeter in 28 days.
+A hair in the anagen phase grows at a rate of about one centimeter in 28 days.
 This phase lasts for anywhere between two to six years.

-It is the last stage of hair growth in which the hair follicles undergo resting phase.
-At any stage about to 6 to 8 percent of all hairs are in resting phase.
+It is the last stage of hair growth in which the hair follicles undergo a resting phase.
+At any stage about to 6 to 8 percent of all hairs are in the resting phase.
 During this phase the formation of club hair is complete and the hair follicles remain completely at rest.
-If you pull out a hair in Telogen phase, you will be able to see a hard, dried material attached to its root.
+If you pull out a hair in the Telogen phase, you will be able to see a hard, dried material attached to its root.
 This phase lasts for up to 100 days for the hairs on your scalp and longer for the body hairs.
-Normally 25 to 100 hairs in resting phase shed every day and this is considered as normal hair shedding.
+Normally 25 to 100 hairs in the resting phase shed every day and this is considered normal hair shedding.